How to leave Arizona residency?

 Step 3: Time spent outside Arizona

 Once you’ve established your new residency and severed ties with Arizona, it’s important to manage the time you spend in the state.
-Arizona uses the 183-day rule to determine whether you’re still considered a resident for tax purposes.
+Arizona looks at both your domicile (your permanent home) and your physical presence when deciding whether you are a resident for tax purposes.

 Keep detailed travel records

-• What to track: Save flight tickets, hotel receipts, and any other travel documents that show when you entered and left Arizona.
-Having a detailed log of your movements will be helpful if your residency status is ever audited by Arizona’s Department of Revenue.
+• What to track: Save flight tickets, hotel receipts, toll records, and any other travel documents that show when you entered and left Arizona.
+Having a detailed log of your movements will be helpful if your residency status is ever reviewed by Arizona’s Department of Revenue.

 Step 4: Arizona-sourced income